NafisFaisalKhan/Android-Apps/README.md

 # Android-Apps

 GeoQuiz:
-My first app.
 Simple app that asks qustion about different geographical loactions.

 Image Tag:
 Takes all the images in a directory and assigns them tags so the images can be searched using those tags.
 Uses Clarify API.